 This electrical wiring question came from: Gabriel, a Handyman from Portland, Oregon.

 Thanks for your electrical wiring question Gabriel.

 Planning for a Home Electrical Panel Upgrade

-Skill Level: Advanced – Best performed by a Licensed Electrician, Not Recommended for Homeowners.
+Skill Level: Advanced.
+This electrical wiring project is best performed by a Licensed Electrical Contractor or Certified Electrician.
+Not Recommended for Homeowners.

 Tools Required: Electricians Tools, pouch of hand tools and the various power tools necessary for the electric panel upgrade.

 Estimated Time: Depends on the exact type of the existing panel or fuse box, the replacement panel to be installed, the original wiring methods that were used for installing the existing wiring, and available access to the project area.

 Precaution: This is an extensive project that should be performed by a Licensed Electrical Contractor and typically requires specifications in accordance with the local utility company or electric service provider.
 Working in an electric panel is dangerous due to arc flash hazards and the possibility of electric shock.